andrewjsmith00/notes/Definitions/Recovery Time Objective.md

-The time after a disruption to restore business operation.
+The time after a disruption to restore business operation when evaluating a [[Disaster Recovery]] setup

+#sap